 In the case of the specific transaction in question, the operations, without the real estate, were sold for $20,000 per bed, so the average $99,200-price-per-bed reference, which includes both real estate and operations, was not comparable.
 SCAR reports data not only on transaction prices (aggregate and price per bed) but also data on number of beds, expense ratios, capitalization (cap) rates, and gross income multiples, among other statistics.
 Although the typical SNF transaction might have a cap rate in the 11% to 15% range, it is important to understand that these published cap rates are made up of two components: real estate and operations (business).

 About Maureen Rutecki, CPA/ABV/CFF, ASA, MBA: Maureen is a Partner in StoneBridge Business Partners.
 She specializes in valuation, litigation and consulting services.
 Her valuation experience encompasses a broad range of companies, complex business arrangements and intangible assets for purposes such as taxation, corporate planning, transactions and financial reporting.
-Maureen’s litigation experience includes disputes related to diminution in value, shareholder oppression, lost profits and marital dissolution matters.
+Maureen’s litigation experience includes disputes related to a diminution in value, shareholder oppression, lost profits and marital dissolution matters.